 Watch the newest ERLC film, Malaysia: A Fight for Freedom and Identity and sign up below to engage in our work to secure religious freedom in Malaysia.

-Malaysia is a majority Muslim country.
-Over 60% of the country practices Sunni Islam.
-There is a small, but vibrant Christian minority (10%) in Malaysia.
-Churches, seminaries, and ministry efforts have been historically allowed to exist and thrive for the last 200 years.
+Malaysia enjoys a rich history of pluralism and a Constitution that protects religious freedom.
+Though over 60% of the country practices Sunni Islam, there is a small and vibrant Malaysian Christian minority of about 10%.
+Churches, seminaries, and other ministry efforts were historically allowed to exist and thrive for the last 200 years.

-Even for those who return to Christianity and become believers, under Malaysia’s sharia law, it is illegal to ever leave Islam.
-Malaysia registers the religion of all its citizens.
-In Malaysia, your ID card has your religion printed on it.
-Practicing Christians who are registered as Muslims are treated like Muslims by the government.
-They are unable to marry other Christians.
-Their children are registered as Muslims and will be required to attend Muslim schools.
-They will receive a Muslim burial.
-All of this is true even if they are actually followers of Christ.
+Malaysia registers the religion of all its citizens and the ID card has each person’s religion printed on it.
+Practicing Christians are at times even registered as Muslims because of forced conversions, marriage arrangements, or clerical errors.
+Once Islam is on their ID, they are treated as Muslims by the government.
+They are unable to legally marry other Christians.
+Their children are registered accordingly and required to attend Muslim schools.
+They will even receive a Muslim burial.
+And due to the expanding influence of Sharia law in Malaysia, conversion from Islam to any other religion is totally prohibited.
+All of this is true even for those who are actually followers of Christ.

-The Ethics and Religious Liberty Commission is committed to protecting our Christian brothers and sisters from further persecution and working for the religious freedom of all Malaysians.
+Malaysians just elected, for the first time since its independence in 1957, a new political party to lead the country.
+Malaysians, particularly religious minorities, are full of hope and promise for what the new parliament will do.
+The Ethics and Religious Liberty Commission is committed to protecting our Christian brothers and sisters from further pressure and working for the religious freedom of all Malaysians.